 – T. Kline

-Our lawyers are familar with the strategies that insurance companies use to try and reduce the value of car accident claims.
+Our lawyers are familiar with the strategies that insurance companies use to try and reduce the value of car accident claims.
 If we represent you, we will fight for maximum compensation on your behalf.

 If you were injured in a car crash caused by another’s negligence, we recommend that you contact one of our Flint car accident lawyers to discuss your legal options.
 If you have a case and choose to hire us, there are no upfront fees or costs for our services unless we first recover compensation on your behalf.

 Free Consultation: (800) 762-8623

 How Do I Know If I Am Eligible To Recover Damages?

 It can be difficult to determine liability without knowing more about your specific accident.
 To help us learn more about how you were injured, we offer a free consultation with a lawyer on our legal team.
 During this no-obligation meeting, we are prepared to discuss the details of the crash, answer your questions and discuss your legal options.

 Some of the details we need to help us determine whether you may have a potential claim include: